bhatiaabhinav/Awesim/README.md

 Welcome to the Awesome 2D AV Simulator!

+Awesim is a city-scale traffic simulator with typed units, NPC traffic, SDL rendering, and Python bindings that let any C entry point be called from RL or other external controllers—and it can also be used to control the agent car from outside C code, e.g., using RL.
+The stock Gymnasium environment (AwesimEnv) wraps those bindings so an agent adjusts car 0’s driving-assistant knobs (follow vs stop modes, speed targets, headway buffers, turn/merge intents) while every other vehicle runs the built-in NPC policy; its 149-D observation vector blends vehicle state, ADAS configuration, situational awareness, traffic lights, and fuel/time context for long-horizon driving tasks.
+Each step advances the real simulator, so policies learn to complete full trips—merging, turning, and obeying intersections—alongside realistic traffic, while the environment tracks multi-term costs (fuel, crash damage, lost wages, time penalties, in-progress traffic-violation costs) suitable for CMDP-style safety and economic constraints.
+Because the bindings expose the complete C API, you can script your own Gym/MDP wrappers, custom maps, or safety monitors just as easily, making Awesim a flexible platform for research and prototyping.

 ## Installation

-First, ensure you have `gcc` and the SDL2 libraries installed.
+First, ensure you have `clang` and the SDL2 libraries installed.
 On Ubuntu, you can install the necessary dependencies with:

 ```bash
 sudo apt install libsdl2-dev libsdl2-ttf-dev libsdl2-gfx-dev libsdl2-image-dev